arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

 Although the above code elaborates on the overall low-level implementation details of the algorithm, it is not something that we would want to put in production as there are lots of improvements to be made.

 ### Atomic updates
 While we register a request in the request store we increment the request counter by 1.
-When the code runs in a multi-threaded environment, all the threads executing the function for the same `key` will try to increment the same counter.
+When the code runs in a multi-threaded environment, all the threads executing the function for the same key `key`, all will try to increment the same counter.
 Thus there will be a classical problem where multiple writers read the same old value and updates.
 To fix this we need to ensure that the increment is done atomically and to do this we could use one of the following approaches

  - optimistic locking (compare and swap)
  - pessimistic locks (always taking lock before incrementing)
  - utilize atomic hardware instructions (fetch-and-add instruction)

-### Accurately computing Total Requests
+### Accurately computing total requests
-Since we are deleting the keys from the inner dictionary referring to old timestamps (older than the `start_time`), it is possible that a request with older `start_time` is executing while a request with newer `start_time` deleted the entry and lead to incorrect `total_request` calculation.
+Since we are deleting the keys from the inner dictionary that refers to older timestamps (older than the `start_time`), it is possible that a request with older `start_time` is executing while a request with newer `start_time` deleted the entry and lead to incorrect `total_request` calculation.
 To remedy this we could either

- - delete entries from the inner dictionary with a buffer (say older than start_time - 10 seconds),
+ - delete entries from the inner dictionary with a buffer (say older than 10 seconds before the start_time),
  - take locks while reading and block the deletions

 ### Non-static sliding window